-Taxis: If you happen to be in Manhattan or hail a taxi in Brooklyn, you will pay around $60.
+Taxis: If you happen to be in Manhattan or hail a taxi in Brooklyn, you will pay from $60 to $80.

 If you're not up for using an app, you can go old school and call a car service from Newark to Brooklyn.
 Here are some popular car services:

 - Carmel Car and Limo (800) 924-9954/(212) 666-6666